 14. Serve.
 It tastes best when eaten fresh!

-- If you buy one box of santan, you would need to add in 2 cups of warm water.
+- If you buy boxed santan, you will need to add in 2 cups of warm water.

 - If you live abroad and can only get santan in a can, just add 1 cup of water to 3 cups of santan.